gramps-project/gramps_connect/README.md

 # Gramps Connect

-Gramps Connect is a web-based application for geneaology.
+Gramps Connect is a web-based application for genealogy.
 It uses the Gramps API for data, reports, import/export, etc.

 * Designed for collaboration and large databases
 * Multi-user, password protected